Tef21/extension-remote-proctoring/README.md

 > This extension provide functionality to connect Tao instance to Proctorio tool

-Using this extension u can use [Proctorio](https://proctorio.com) tool with TAO
+Using this extension you can use the remote proctoring provider [Proctorio](https://proctorio.com) tool with TAO

 ## Installation instructions